 UML Use Case Diagram

 The center topic of today’s discussion is the Use Case diagrams.
-A Use Case diagram models the dynamic behavior of the system when it is operating.
+A Use Case diagram models the system’s dynamic behavior when operating.
 It highlights the high-level requirements of the system.
 It is modeled to represent the outside view of the system.
-The use-case diagram explains the various use-cases in which an end-user can interact with the system.
+The use-case diagram explains the various use cases where an end-user can interact with the system.
 The perspective in the picture is of the end-user.

 A simple example of a use-case diagram is how an end-user interacts with the airline ticket booking system.